-Lesson Title: Figurative Language Review - Simile, Metaphor, Personification, Hyperbole Theme: Reading a Lesson Number: L4-L020 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Define simile, metaphor, personification and hyperbole and demonstrate understanding of their function in a text.
-Use context clues and inferences to determine the meaning of unknown figurative language in a text.
-Demonstrate understanding of figurative language by explaining examples in their own words. (see end of le entences on the board
+Lesson Title: Figurative Language Review - Simile, Metaphor, Personification, Hyperbole Theme: Reading a nd Writing Lesson Number: L4-L020 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Define simile, metaphor, personification and hyperbole and demonstrate understanding of their function in a text.
+2. Use context clues and inferences to determine the meaning of unknown figurative language in a text.
+3. Demonstrate understanding of figurative language by explaining examples in their own words.
+4. Answer questions on a text. (see end of le sentences on the board sson).
+In the board (see end of